dan-rodrigues/swift-simple-queue-playground/README.md

 ## API

 The implementation is called `SimpleQueue` and is modelled after `DispatchQueue`.
 Since this is a minimal demo project, most of the functionality `DispatchQueue` offers beyond `async()` / `sync()` isn't provided.
 The equivalent of a concurrent queue is configured by configuring `SimpleQueue` with a `workerCount` greater than 1.

-The "unchecked `rethrows`" trick used by `DispatchQueue` to circumvent the compiler isn't used here, since it apparently exploits a compiler bug.
+The "unchecked `rethrows`" trick used by `DispatchQueue` to circumvent the compiler isn't used here, since it apparently exploits a compiler bug. [`withoutActuallyEscaping()`](https://developer.apple.com/documentation/swift/2827967-withoutactuallyescaping) is used to to implement `SimpleQueue.sync()`.

 ```swift
 final class SimpleQueue {